-A modern and advanced Level I facility, the Department of Emergency Medicine is located at Mayo Clinic Hospital, Saint Marys Campus.
+A modern and advanced Level I Trauma Center, the Department of Emergency Medicine is located at Mayo Clinic Hospital, Saint Marys Campus.
 The department provides emergency care to more than 80,000 patients each year.

-The vast majority of Emergency Department patients come from Olmsted County, Minnesota — for which Rochester is the county seat — and the six adjacent counties.
+The vast majority of emergency department patients come from Olmsted County, Minnesota — for which Rochester is the county seat — and the six adjacent counties.
 Of the annual emergency department visits, 20 percent on average are pediatric patients.
 The level of activity is high, with approximately 12 percent of patients admitted to an intensive care unit.

 The majority of emergency medicine resident time is spent at Mayo Clinic Hospital, Saint Marys Campus, a 1,265-bed facility that is connected to the downtown Mayo Clinic campus by a convenient shuttle bus service.
 The pediatric hospital also is located on the Saint Marys campus.

-Most patients seen in the Emergency Department are admitted to Mayo Clinic Hospital, Saint Marys Campus, where most of the receiving services are located.
-There are a few exceptions, including the obstetrics and gynecology, hematology/oncology, and transplantation services, which are located in or adjacent to Mayo Clinic Hospital, Methodist Campus, part of the downtown Mayo Clinic campus.
+Most patients seen in the emergency department are admitted to Mayo Clinic Hospital, Saint Marys Campus, where most of the receiving services are located.
+There are a few exceptions, including the obstetrics and gynecology, hematology and oncology, and transplantation services, which are located in or adjacent to Mayo Clinic Hospital, Methodist Campus, part of the downtown Mayo Clinic campus.

 Patient care areas